tkazama/ShapeKit/README.markdown

 This is free software; you can redistribute and/or modify it under the terms of the GNU Lesser General Public Licence as published by the Free Software Foundation.
 See the COPYING file for more information.

-**License note: Be aware that LGPL v2.1 (GEOS license) and Apple Store compatibility is at least controversial** ([Ragi Burhum's blog post](http://blog.burhum.com/post/38236943467/your-lgpl-license-is-completely-destroying-ios-adoption) explains why - I join his appeal to open up the license, anyway).
+**License note: Be aware that LGPL v2.1 (GEOS license) and Apple Store compatibility is at least controversial** (search for "LGPL iOS" on Google to know why).